I've Registered for 16+ (Sixth Form)

 2021 Entrance Examinations

-The examinations are scheduled to take place between 9th, 16th and 17th November 2018.
+The examinations are scheduled to take place between 9th and 16th November 2019.
 Once you have registered, we will allocate you with an exam date and time.
 We will send more detailed information and confirmation of timings nearer the date, but the day is likely to run as follows: